brettz9/executable-builder/README.md

 a separate set of add-ons for each executable (and without the problem that all of these other mentioned executable projects are all now apparently defunct).

 # Todos

-1. Put in separate add-on window as opposed to panel for sake of autocomplete, tooltips, etc. (also might dogfood reading in a special file type though may need AYW for privileges); for time being, at least implement command line handler to support auto-opening this dialog on start so that until web apps support file writing to arbitrary locations (WebActivity or new addition to WebAppFind?), one can at least treat ExecutableBuilder as itself an executable (and be able to bake it into an executable with its own icon, profile, etc.)
-1. Allow associating with profile and whether new window, tab, etc. for hard-coded URL which bypasses any WebAppFind behaviors
-1. (Make data file as custom format which WebAppFind can read/edit (as with any other WebAppFind), e.g., so one could develop an AYW handling app to read or edit these files in its own way), as with SVG icons
-1. Ability to manage previously added items (including if added to extended filebrowser)
-1. Making shortcuts via command line: http://ss64.com/nt/shortcut.html
-1. Use command line http://www.registryonwindows.com/registry-command-line.php (invokable
-from FF add-on) to add to registry re: open-with values or use js-ctypes or command line for integrating with deeper Windows (and Linux) functionality? e.g., adding items for "open with"
+1. IMPORTANT: Upgrade my quick-and-dirty, ironically non-concern-separated data files approach in favor of some kind of data-only form serialization (in case fields change), e.g., https://github.com/macek/jquery-serialize-object
-1. See execute.js for specific todos already under-way
+1. IMPORTANT: See execute.js for specific todos already under-way
 1. Ask Mozilla re: -new-instance on Windows (if it is supposed to create a new separate icon) and whether can add as feature, including for the sake of this add-on
+1. Implement command line handler to support auto-opening exec dialog on start so that until web apps support file writing to arbitrary locations (WebActivity or new addition to WebAppFind?), one can at least treat ExecutableBuilder as itself an executable (and be able to bake it into an executable with its own icon, profile, etc.)
+1. Add AsYouWish (and ExecutableBuilder and WebAppFind) optionally to profile folder (or global?) so apps can have privs from any profile!
+(Ought to be desirable to have easy way to share back from one profile to another though in case people start building independent executables and then decide want to share again so as to allow independent executable)

-1. Other dependent read-me todos:
+# Other dependent read-me todos:

 1. Remove from WebAppFind/filebrowser-enhanced todos any items completed in process of this add-on
 1. Deprecate executables in WebAppFind when batch approach done.
 1. Comparing to exes? adding to favorites, etc.? (any other unimplemented left to replicate and add as a todo?)
 1. Open with batch ok for "Open with" but a problem with task bar (without tricks); any other reasons for exe over batch? try drag&drop onto cmd alias to batch (another advantage of executables) and describe usage with ExecutableBuilder-created batch files.
 Can use drag-onto-batch approach to pass in file path to Firefox with protocol (e.g., for creating and validating but especially the file-path-specific view and editing): see http://stackoverflow.com/questions/6852833/running-a-batch-script-by-right-clicking-any-file and cf. to drag-and-drop into browser; allow drag-and-drop of files onto add-on icon for processing similar to C++-based right-click?
 Drag files onto batch icon as another option?
 1. Mention current possibility to launch AYW from desktop by double-click, e.g., for batch-like operations? (and reference possible todo of hidden, real batch-like)
 1. Mention possibility of AsYouWish executing ExecutableBuilder functionality (e.g., registering web apps as desktop file extension/type handlers), perhaps via exposure of ExecutableBuilder capabilities to command line (as with WebAppFind)
 1. Reference http://en.wikipedia.org/wiki/Site-specific_browser as far as possibility of sandboxing web apps and possibilities of using XULRunner instead of Firefox for more light weight "executable" environment

 # Planned future todos